 Focus on the following signs to know when your roof needs replacing:

-- Replace the roof when shingles start to curl.
+• Replace the roof when the shingles start to curl.

 You can also determine if a roof needs replacing through the type of material.
 Different roofing materials have different lifespans.
 The price of a new roof depends highly on the type of roofing material you choose.

 If your home’s roof is in overall good shape and the roof leaks in one area, you shouldn’t need a full roof replacement.
-However, if you have extensive damage, missing shingles, hail damage, or signs of damage from high winds it’s best to replace the entire roof.
+However, it’s best to replace the entire roof if you have extensive damage, missing shingles, hail damage, or signs of damage from high winds.

-As a general rule of thumb, if more than 30% of the roof surface is damaged most roofing contractors will recommend a full roof replacement.
-Patching an already leaky roof is a waste of money in the long run and the best option is total roof replacement.
+Generally, if more than 30% of the roof surface is damaged, most roofing contractors will recommend a full roof replacement.
+Patching an already leaky roof is a waste of money in the long run, and the best option is total roof replacement.

-Your homeowner’s insurance company may cover a portion of the cost to replace the original roof.
+Your homeowner’s insurance company may cover a portion of the cost of replacing the original roof.
 You should get your roof inspected after a severe storm.
 Some roof replacement contractors offer a free estimate and will even assist with filing the insurance claim.

-As an inspector, I tell my clients they should start considering roof replacement at 70% of the roof material’s life expectancy.
+As an inspector, I tell my clients they should consider roof replacement at 70% of the roof material’s life expectancy.
 This is generally the time when material age and weather will begin to cause roofing problems to occur.

 In general, a roof should be replaced at the following intervals: